 Full-fledged divers will want to spend an afternoon underwater in the Dive Capital of the World, Key Largo, which also boasts the first underwater preserve in the United States, John Pennekamp Coral Reef State Park.
 Everyone else can enjoy an afternoon of snorkeling along the coral reefs of the six Keys that make up Islamorada.
 (Geology and history buffs may want to check out Windley Key Fossil Reef Geological State Park and the History of Diving Museum.)
 It’s worth booking one of the 16 elegant suites at Casa Morada for a night or two to better savor every moment.
 At the tail end of the route, and the southernmost point in the country, Key West resides just 90 miles from Cuba and has an inclusive spirit that’s long welcomed LGBTQ communities and nourished writers such as Ernest Hemingway.
 Check in to the colonial Queen Anne Artist House, with rooms sporting 12-foot ceilings, and stroll through the historic district neighborhood.

-After a year of pandemic cloistering at home, who couldn’t use some southern comfort?
+Who couldn’t use some southern comfort on their travels?
 U.S. 17 connects two of the most iconic southern towns, from the foodie city of Charleston (from which you can also venture a bit further afield to the nearby sandy beaches of Sullivan Island) to the birthplace of southern Gothic, Savannah.

 Beginning in Charleston, founded in 1670, history buffs will want to park at the elegant John Rutledge House Inn, built in 1763 for South Carolina’s first governor, who helped write the U.S. Constitution.
 For a more modern design, check in to the Restoration, and enjoy its notable photography installations and crab cakes at the rooftop eatery, the Watch.
 Or head to the aptly named Darling Oyster Bar for fresh seafood and seasonal cooking.